quasientio/scriptchat/README.md

 ## Example Workflow

-1. Start lite-chat: `python -m litechat`
+1. Start ScriptChat: `python -m scriptchat`
 2. Chat with the default model
 3. Save your conversation: `/save` then enter a name
 4. Switch models: `/model` then select a model